Byzantine Coins -- reference works including books and auction catalogs

 "MIBE" or "Hahn", formerly "MIB" = Moneta Imperii Byzantini, by Wolfgang Hahn (volumes 1 and 3) and Wolfgang Hahn and Michael Metlich (volume 2), in three volumes.
 MIBE = Money of the Incipient Byzantine Empire is the second edition, in English, of a work originally in German.
 Each volume is a fully illustrated list of all Byzantine coin types with some introductory commentary and pull-out charts with dates for the various issues.
 It includes in each listings the citations for one or more examples.
 (If only one is cited, it is unusual.
 If seven are cited, it is not.)
 Volume 1 covers Anastasius through Justinian I and includes 78 pages of introductory commentary in English.
 Volume 2, "MIBE, continued", covers Justin II through the revolt of the Heraclii with 72 pages of introductory commentary in English.
 Volume 3 covers Heraclius through Leo III (in German, but you probably want the list with photographs.
 The few German words you will want to know to read the listings are pretty easy to figure out from the pictures.
 You won't get much out of the 208 pages of commentary in volume 3 unless you read German.
 Unfortunately, Hahn retired and it is unlikely that volume 3 will be revised and published in English, and it is unlikely the series will be continued chronologically to cover later emperors.)

 Volumes 1 and 2 are now in English.
 The awkward name MIBE is, I think, an effort to keep the abbreviation in English similar to the previous abbreviation to capitalize on the name recognition it had accumulated.
-If you want a complete list and photographic coverage of Byzantine types up through Leo III (720 AD), this series of three works is for you.
+If you want a complete list and photographic coverage of Byzantine types up through Leo III (720 AD), this series of three works is for you, even though the third volume is only in German.

 "Berk" Eastern Roman Successors of the Sestertus, by Harlan J. Berk.
 Hardcover.
 1986.
 A price guide to 979 types of AE coins, many with line drawings, on unnumbered pages plus two page plates of photographs.
 Prices are given in four grades by a major dealer who knew what the coins were really worth.